Best 4th of July Activities for Seniors

 Advertisement

-Involve your older adult in cooking and food preparation as much as they’re able and willing.
+Involve your loved one in cooking and food preparation as much as they’re able and willing.
 It may help them feel even more involved and included when they’re able to contribute to the meal.

 1. Make traditional foods like hot dogs, hamburgers, potato salad, and coleslaw.

-3. Involve them in fruit or veggie preparation or ask them to put prepared salad ingredients in a big bowl.
+3. Involve them in preparing fruit or vegetables, or ask them to put prepared salad ingredients into a large bowl.

 4. Organize an ice cream social.
 You could even make it a sundae bar by including a variety of toppings.

-1. Create paper flags and other decorations to hang everywhere!
+1. Create paper flags and other festive red, white, and blue decorations to hang throughout your space!
 Try this fun star wreath.

-Many seniors still enjoy traditional celebrations like going to a relative or friend’s house for a lively barbecue.
+Many seniors still enjoy traditional celebrations, such as visiting a relative's or friend’s house for a lively barbecue.
 Others love to see live fireworks in the evening.

-1. Limit direct sun exposure by seating them in a cool and shady spot.
+1. Limit direct sun exposure by seating them in a calm and shady spot.

-2. Bring a light jacket or blanket to keep them warm at night.
+2. Please bring a light jacket or blanket to keep them warm at night.

 3. Standing is tiring.
 Make sure they always have a comfortable seat that supports their back.
 Bring a cushion, portable chair, or wheelchair if needed.

-4. Bring their favorite beverages and frequently encourage them to drink so they’ll stay hydrated.
+4. Bring their favorite beverages and encourage them to drink frequently so they stay hydrated.

-5. Take regular bathroom breaks to increase comfort and reduce or eliminate the chance of an accident.
+5. Take regular bathroom breaks to increase comfort and reduce the risk of accidents.

-6. For seniors with Alzheimer’s or dementia, limit the time spent at large gatherings to reduce the chance they’ll get agitated, anxious, or angry.
+6. For seniors with Alzheimer’s disease or dementia, limit the time spent at large gatherings to reduce the chances they’ll get agitated, anxious, or angry.

 Recommended for you: